jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Xenophanes, Greek Philosopher 6th Century BC.

 Humans play the Game of Life.
 Most of the time we play it with tools, but that is the only difference.
-We are not exceptional, so it's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in an urban jungle.
+The game is the same for us as it is for oak trees, bacteria, giraffes, and raccoons in an urban jungle.

 Despite our love of news updates and glorious speeches, the game has no stories, heroes, or villains.
 No audiences, judges, or second chances.

 The gameboard is completely unbiased.
 It's constructed by the laws of physics, chemistry, and geology.
 For every player entropy wears down homes, spoils food, and puts timers on everyone's existence.
-Life must use these same laws to assemble matter into new creatures, nests and fruit, and now even into tools.
+Life must use these same laws to assemble matter into new creatures, nests, fruit, and now even into tools.
 Each new assembly is a unique variation.
-Sometimes their combination of genotype, phenotype, or extended phenotype finds a niche in a healthy ecosystem.
+Like the peppered moth going from light to dark to light again, sometimes their combination of genotype, phenotype, or extended phenotype finds a niche in a healthy ecosystem.
 Sometimes not.

 Natural selection finds the forms that best read the environment's patterns—when rain comes, sunlight returns—and thereby integrate into the ecosystem of producers, grazers, predators, decomposers, and testers.
 All these players work together to harvest resources efficiently enough to keep building matter into life faster than entropy tears everything down.